GiMattia/PyPLUTO/README.md

 For more detailed instructions and additional installation options, please refer to the PyPLUTO documentation where you can find comprehensive guides and examples.

+## Cite This Repository

+If you use this repository in your research or projects, please consider citing the arxiv paper.
+We recommend to put one the following expressions in your manuscript:

+"The figures presented in this paper were generated using the PyPLUTO package (citation to the paper)"

+"This research has benefited from the PyPLUTO package for data visualization (citation to the paper)"

 ## Contributing

 If you have any questions, suggestions or find a bug, feel free to open an issue or fork the repository and create a pull request.